youfch/godot-gaussian-splatting/README.md

 - `GaussianSplatNode` stores transform and resource references.
 Actual rendering is performed by the compositor pass, not by Godot's standard mesh pipeline.
 - Multiple `GaussianSplatNode` instances are supported and are rendered together in the same Gaussian pass.
+- Imported Gaussian data is centered around its average position during resource build, so scenes start closer to the origin by default.
+- `GaussianSplatNode` starts with a default Z rotation of `-180` degrees.
+If your source data already matches your scene orientation, adjust the node transform after adding it.
-- If you replace the source `.ply` file contents, reimport it in Godot so the generated resource stays in sync.
+- If you replace the source asset contents, reimport it in Godot so the generated resource stays in sync.

 ## Post Process Parameters